The Mechanism of Prediction Head in Non-contrastive Self-supervised Learning: Preliminaries on Non-contrastive Learning

 However, by adding a \emph{trainable prediction head} on top of \(z_i\), the training miraculously succeeds and outputs a state-of-the-art feature extractor.
 Let \(g(\cdot)\) be a shallow feed-forward network (often one or two-layer, or even simply linear), we train \(g\) and \(\phi_W\) simultaneously on the following objective:

 where \(z'_i\) is still detached from gradient computation.
-The \(g(z_i) = g\circ\phi_W(X_i^{(1)})\) and the detached part \(z'_i = \StopGrad[\phi_W(X_i^{(2)})]\) are often called the \textit{online} network and the \textit{target} network respectively following \cite{guo2020bootstrap}, known as two branches of non-contrastive learning.
-Even when such a trainable prediction head is able to represent identity function, the network can still avoid the common collapsed solutions, which presents challenges in understanding their training process and the underlying mechanism of trainable prediction head. \paragraph{Challenges of understanding non-contrastive learning.} Although the non-contrastive losses \eqref{eqdef:obj-simsiam-sym} and \eqref{eqdef:obj-simsiam} seems just a term of the contrastive loss \eqref{eqdef:contrastive-loss}, their behaviors are vastly different.
-As established in \cite{wen2021toward}, the negative pairs are needed for learning all the discriminative features.
-Without the negative term, the learner has no explicit incentive to learn all the discriminative features from the objective \eqref{eqdef:obj-simsiam}, especially when the trainable prediction head can possibly be an identity map.
-Indeed, by setting \(g(\cdot)\) to the identity map, problem \eqref{eqdef:obj-simsiam} immediately turn back into \eqref{eqdef:obj-simsiam-sym} and has the same trivial collapsed global optima.
-It is one of the most typical examples of \textit{implicit bias} of optimization in deep learning.
+The \(g(z_i) = g\circ\phi_W(X_i^{(1)})\) and the detached part \(z'_i = \StopGrad[\phi_W(X_i^{(2)})]\) are often called the \textit{online} network and the \textit{target} network respectively following \cite{grill2020bootstrap}, known as two branches of non-contrastive learning.
+Even when such a trainable prediction head is able to represent identity function, the network can still avoid the common collapsed solutions, which presents challenges in understanding their training process and the underlying mechanism of trainable prediction head.

+\paragraph{Challenges of understanding non-contrastive learning.} The success of non-contrastive methods like \texttt{BYOL} or \texttt{SimSiam} is one of the most typical examples of \textit{implicit bias} of optimization in deep learning.
+Even though the non-contrastive losses \eqref{eqdef:obj-simsiam-sym} and \eqref{eqdef:obj-simsiam} seem like just the positve term of the contrastive loss \eqref{eqdef:contrastive-loss}, their behaviors are vastly different.
+Without the negative term, the learner has no explicit incentive to learn all the discriminative features from the objective \eqref{eqdef:obj-simsiam}, especially when the trainable prediction head \(g(\cdot)\) can be an identity map and has the same trivial collapsed global optima in the objective.